frison/_slash/README.md

 # Making changes

 environments/docker-compose.yml
-    - env_file should not be parent of the project root while making changes, or you should make one in your project root parent services/data/docker-compose.yml
+    - You must make an .env file in the parent of the root directory services/data/docker-compose.yml
     - env_file should not be parent of the project root while making changes, or you should make one in your project root parent